#

-WASHINGTON -- The U.S. Department of Homeland Security's Federal Emergency Management Agency (FEMA) announced that federal aid has been made available to the State of Vermont to supplement state and local recovery efforts in the area affected by Tropical Storm Irene beginning on August 29, 2011, and continuing.
+WASHINGTON, D.C. – The U.S. Department of Homeland Security's Federal Emergency Management Agency announced that federal disaster aid has been made available to the State of Vermont to supplement state and local recovery efforts in the area affected by severe winter storms during the period of December 20-26, 2013.

 Federal funding is also available on a cost-sharing basis for hazard mitigation measures statewide.

 James N. Russo has been named as the Federal Coordinating Officer for federal recovery operations in the affected area.
 Russo said additional designations may be made at a later date if requested by the state and warranted by the results of further damage assessments.